 Cross-border data flows underlie today's globally connected world and are essential to conducting international trade and commerce.
 Data flows enable companies to transmit information for online communication, track global supply chains, share research, and provide cross-border services.
-One study estimates that digital commerce relying on data flows drives 22% of global economic output, and that global GDP will increase by another \$2 trillion by 2020 due to advances in emerging technologies.1 However, while cross-border data flows increase productivity and enable innovation, they also raise concerns around the security and privacy of the information being transmitted.
+One study estimates that the flow of digital data will increase global GDP by \$3,691 billion in 2020.
+However, while cross-border data flows increase productivity and enable innovation, they also raise concerns around the security and privacy of the information being transmitted.

 Cross-border data flows are central to trade and trade negotiations as organizations rely on the transmission of information to use cloud services, and to send nonpersonal corporate data as well as personal data to partners, subsidiaries, and customers.
 U.S. policymakers are considering various policy options to address online privacy, some of which could affect cross-border data flows.
-For example, new consumer rights to control their personal data may impact how companies can use such data.
+For example, new consumer rights to control personal data may impact how companies can use such data.
 To enable international data flows and trade, the United States has aimed to eliminate trade barriers and establish enforceable international rules and best practices that allow policymakers to achieve public policy objectives, including promoting online security and privacy.

-Building consensus for international rules and norms on data flows and privacy has become increasingly important as recent incidents have heightened the public's awareness of the risk of personal data stored online.
-For example, the 2018 Cambridge Analytica scandal drew attention because the firm reportedly acquired and used data on more than 87 million Facebook accounts in an effort to influence voters in the 2016 U.S. presidential election and the UK referendum on continued European Union (EU) membership ("Brexit").2 In addition, security concerns have been raised about data breaches, such as those that exposed the personal data of half a million Google users or 500 million Marriot hotel customers.3
+In 2020, the world has an abundance of data but no global rules governing use or protection of that data.
+Building consensus for international rules and norms on data flows and privacy has become increasingly important, as recent incidents have heightened the public's awareness of the risk of personal data stored online.
+For example, the 2018 Cambridge Analytica scandal drew attention because the firm reportedly acquired and used data on more than 87 million Facebook accounts in an effort to influence voters in the 2016 U.S. presidential election and the United Kingdom (UK) referendum on continued European Union (EU) membership ("Brexit").2 In addition, security concerns have been raised about data breaches, including that of credit reporting agency Equifax that exposed the sensitive financial and personal records of nearly 150 million Americans (and foreigners) or the Marriott breach which involved the personal data of 500 million hotel customers.3 The Department of Justice has since charged China's military in both cases.4

 Organizations value consumers' personal online data for a variety of reasons.
 For example, companies may seek to facilitate business transactions, analyze marketing information, detect disease patterns from medical histories, discover fraudulent payments, improve proprietary algorithms, or develop competitive innovations.
-Some analysts compare data to oil or gold, but unlike those valuable substances, data can be reused, analyzed, shared, and combined with other information; it is not a scarce resource.
+Some analysts compare data to oil or gold, but